-- understands the importance of information sharing, both within our setting, and with other schools and colleges on transfer including in-year and between primary and secondary education, and with the three safeguarding partners, other agencies, organisations and practitioners. - understands relevant data protection legislation and regulations, especially the Data Protection Act 2018 and the General Data Protection Regulation. - is able to keep detailed, accurate, secure written records of concerns and referrals and understand the purpose of this record-keeping.
+- understands the importance of information sharing, both within our setting, and with other schools on transfer including in-year and between primary education, and with the three safeguarding partners, other agencies, organisations and practitioners. - understands relevant data protection legislation and regulations, especially the Data Protection Act 2018 and the General Data Protection Regulation. - keep detailed, accurate, secure records of all concerns, discussions and decisions made including the rationale for those decisions.
+This will include instances where referrals were or were not made to another agency.

-We utilise the Data protection toolkit for schools.
+We follow ICO Guidelines and the Data protection toolkit for schools.
 The Data Protection Act 2018 and GDPR do not prevent, or limit, the sharing of information for the purposes of keeping children safe.
 Fears about sharing information must not be allowed to stand in the way of the need to promote the welfare and protect the safety of children.
-Staff have regard to the Department for Education Guidance; Information Sharing Advice for Safeguarding Practitioners (2018) Safeguarding practitioners information sharing advice
+Staff have regard to the Department for Education Guidance; Information Sharing Advice for Safeguarding Practitioners (2024) Safeguarding practitioners information sharing advice